harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/set-up-baselines.md

 * `2023-02-29`, `2023-03-05`, `2023-03-12`, `2023-03-19`, ...

-With this cadence, the default baseline updates whenever you create a new release branch and scan it.
-In this case, you can use a regular expression (regex) to capture the latest release name and use it for the baseline.
+With this cadence, you can create a dynamic baseline that updates whenever you create a new release branch and scan it.
+The dynamic baseline is a regular expression (regex) that captures the latest release name and updates the baseline when you scan a matching variant.

 <details>
 <summary>Advantages of using regular expressions to define baselines</summary>

 Defining your baselines using regular expressions provides significant benefits over using  hard-coded strings such as `main` or `latest`.

 * Dynamic baselines more accurately reflect the current "root" element in the context of a real-world software development life cycle.
 A typical sprint cycle might run like this: